abdelhalimyasser/Data-Structures/Tree/Implementation in Java/README.md

 # 🌳 Binary Tree in Java

 This project implements a **binary tree data structure** in Java, focusing on tree traversal methods.
-It includes **pre-order, in-order, post-order, and level-order traversals**, with the level-order traversal optimized using a **Queue with ArrayDeque** for better time and space efficiency.
+It includes **pre-order, in-order, post-order, and level-order traversals**, with the level-order traversal optimized using a **Queue with ArrayDeque** for better time and space efficiency / **Queue with LinkedList** for large nodes.

 This implementation is part of a larger **"Data Structures"** project that includes other data structures like Stack, Queue, etc.

 ---

-# Folder Map
+# 📂 Folder Map

 - **Tree.java**: Defines the Node and Tree classes with traversal methods.
 - **Main.java**: Contains example usage and testing of the tree implementation.